Governing Chemical Use

 European Unions Restrictions on the Use of Hazardous Substances directive (RoHS)

-All new Xerox products sold in the European Union meet the requirements of the EUs Directive 2002/95/EC restrictions of the use of hazardous substances in electrical and electronic equipment (RoHS).
+All new Xerox products sold in the European Union meet the requirements of the EUs Directive 2002/95/EC as revised by 2011/65/EU on restrictions of the use of hazardous substances in electrical and electronic equipment (RoHS).
 This directive restricts the presence of lead, mercury, cadmium, hexavalent chromium, and certain brominated flame retardants unless feasible alternatives are unavailable.

 Xerox and RoHS compliance overview (PDF)